advocateddrummer/CreateComplexUnsDomain/README.md

 Options
 -------

-There are currently only two options/parameters that can be tweaked.
-These options can be modified by changing their default values at the top of the script.
+There is currently only one option/parameter that can be tweaked.
+This option can be modified by changing its default value at the top of the script.

 * `verbose`: if this is set to true or one (1) the script will print more information to the message window.

-* `initializeDomain`: if this is set to true or one (1) the complex domain will be initialized by the script after it is created.